NumanIbnMazid/django_starter/README.md

    - Run `pip install -r requirements.txt`, this will install all the required dependencies.

-     Please choose to (w)ipe if you asked for this:
+     Please choose to (w)ipe if asked for this:

      ````
      The plan is to install the git repository https://github.com/XXXXXXXXXXXXXXXXXXXXXXXXXX